-PLACEMENT TESTS - Tests in a specific field administered to entering students to determine the level of achievement before assigning college courses.
+PLACEMENT TESTS - Tests in specific fields such as mathematics, chemistry, and foreign languages given to entering students to determine their level of achievement for placement in college courses.

-PREREQUISITE - A course which must be complete before a student is permitted to register for a more advanced course.
+PREREQUISITE - A course which must be completed before a student may register for a more advanced course.

-PROBATION - Status resulting from academic performance below the minimum university requirement.
+PROBATION - Status resulting from academic performance below the minimum University requirement.

-PROVISIONAL STUDENT - One who is admitted with an entrance requirement unsatisfied.
+PROVISIONAL STUDENT - One who is admitted by special action with an entrance requirement unsatisfied.
+Enrollment beyond the first quarter is contingent upon the satisfaction of that requirement.